 Adverse decisions (i.e., denial or revocation of accreditation) affecting accreditation of a program by the Council are subject to reconsideration and appeal.
 A program may also request reconsideration of a decision by the Council to place it on probation.
+The reconsideration process may only occur once prior to initiation of the Council's appeals process for a given adverse action or probation decision (refer "Adverse Decision Accreditation Cycle" chart).

-- 1. Program requirements for reconsideration - Send a written request for reconsideration so that the Council receives it within 30 days after the program received notice of the adverse accreditation decision.
-Submission of a request for reconsideration will stay the effect of the Council's decision. - b.
+- 1. Program requirements for reconsideration - a.
+Send a written request for reconsideration so that the Council receives it within 30 days after the program received notice of the adverse accreditation decision.
+Submission of a request for reconsideration will stay the effect of the Council's decision, though disclosure of the initiated decision will be made in accordance with the COA's "Public Disclosure of Accreditation Decisions and Performance Data" policy. - b.
 Include in the request a statement of why the program believes that the adverse decision was improper as well as any existing supporting documentation that the program wishes to have considered as part of the reconsideration process.